Trustonic says Korean banking markets have taken cybersecurity more seriously than those in Europe and North America.

 “KB Bank are taking a more open market approach by actually creating their own certificates rather than relying on a government agency or third-party,” Trustonic’s marketing VP Tim Hodkinson tells FinTech Futures.

-“Korean banking markets have taken cybersecurity and application protection – we think – more seriously than those financial service institutions in Europe and North America.”
+“Korean banking markets have taken cybersecurity and banking app protection – we think – more seriously than those financial service institutions in Europe and North America.”

 Hodkinson puts this focus on security down to Korea being home to a nation of early mobile banking adopters.